exercism/legacy-docs/about/conception/code-review.md

 # Code Review

-We have found that people's opinions on code review and feedback is largely determined by the quality of the feedback, specifically with regard to the level of respect and pragmatism by the person providing feedback.
+We have found that people's opinions on code review and feedback are largely determined by the quality of the feedback, specifically with regard to the level of respect and pragmatism by the person providing feedback.

 In our explorations, fear and irritation both ranked as equally negative emotions that must be mitigated.